The Schwarz system: Don’t you face up to 12 years for “employing” freelancers?

 In Slovakia, the number of sole traders is constantly growing, which brings us to the question: what motivates people to become sole traders?

 One of the main reasons for this is the significant disproportion between the tax and levy obligations of sole traders and employees.
-This imbalance in the tax system creates more financially favourable conditions for sole traders, which naturally attracts many who are looking for ways to optimise their income.
-However, the state is looking at this phenomenon critically and intervening to prevent abuse of the system.
+This imbalance in the tax system creates more financially advantageous conditions for sole traders, which naturally attracts many who are looking for ways to optimise their income.
+However, the State is looking critically at this phenomenon and intervening to prevent abuse of the system.
 It should be noted that if there is such a disparity in the law between the different regimes, the intervention of the state is legitimate.

 At the conference, Peter Varga addressed this topic from a different perspective.
 He stressed that if the tax system were more neutral, the decision of individuals to become a sole trader or an employee would not be considered fraudulent.
 It would not be an attempt to avoid tax, but a free choice of the legal form that best suited individual needs.
 In situations where the individual expects social insurance benefits (mainly a pension), the optics are more neutral for a change.
 Be that as it may, it is the knowledge of the complex perspective of taxes, levies and social insurance benefits that is a prerequisite for a greater likelihood of defending a business relationship with a contractor.
 In other words, it can be argued from the case law that legal analysis alone is not sufficient and that legal analysis must reflect the existence or non-existence of a financial disproportion in the adjustment of the relationship.
 These are also the conclusions of our conference.